princedede/Q-paper/roadmaps/readme.md

 ### Roadmaps
 Summary of a detailed blueprint serving as guidance for the QuatreFinance team.
-More like an activity and preference list to for us.
+More like an activity and target list to us.

 2020 | Q1 | Q2 | Q3 | Q4
 ---- | -- | -- | -- | --